larrybotha/testing-javascript/06-test-react-components-with-jest-and-react-testing-library/README.md

 To test `async/await` we need to

 1. import `wait` from `react-testing-libary` to assert `async` responses
-2. mock the api function using `jest.mock` and `jet.fn` so that we can assert calls on the function
+2. mock the api function using `jest.mock` and `jest.fn` so that we can assert calls on the function
 3. import the mocked api function so that we can use it for assertions
 4. assert the response from calling the api response inside the callback